DaveGreen-Games/ShapeEngine/README.md

 > Shape Engine´s examples are available on [Itch](https://solobytegames.itch.io/shape-engine) as well and it is a great way to support me ;)

+> More examples are available in the [ShapeEngineDemos repository](https://github.com/DaveGreen-Games/ShapeEngineDemos).
+Most of the bigger examples will be available here, like a small asteroids game.

 > You are free to use Shape Engine or any part of Shape Engine for your own projects, but keep in mind that Shape Engine was designed to help me with my specific game dev needs.
 Nevertheless I am looking forward to creations that Shape Engine made possible :)

 [Release Trailer](https://youtu.be/fmx9zICSe3Q)